1Macman's Place

 Steve Jobs photo license, Creative Commons Attribution-ShareAlike 3.0 United States (CC BY-SA 3.0) is available here.

-This website uses cookies and analytics, to improve your experience and analyze site traffic.
-You can turn them off in your browser settings or even use its private mode, but if you continue to use this website, without adjusting cookie settings, it is assumed you give consent to this.
-For more information, please read our website Policy.
+This website uses cookies and analytics, to improve your experience, and analyze site traffic.
+You are welcome to read our policy and manage cookies in your browser, but if you continue to use the website without adjusting cookie settings, it is assumed you give consent to this.
+Please be aware that some features of the website may not function properly, if all cookies are disabled.

 You can follow me on social media, check out my YouTube channel, or Tweet™ this page, by clicking the buttons below.